Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Computational Experiments

-Except \textsf{Impact} which has its own value ordering heuristic, we apply lexicographical ordering for our approach (denoted as \textsf{DRL}) and the other two baselines \textsf{MinDom} and \textsf{Dom/Ddeg} to select the next value.
-In our experiments, we run all heuristics (including the trained policies) with a cutoff limit of $5\times 10^5$ search nodes.
+Except \textsf{Impact} which has its own value ordering heuristic, we apply lexicographical ordering for our approach (denoted as \textsf{DRL}) and the other baselines \textsf{MinDom}, \textsf{Dom/Ddeg} and \textsf{Dom/Tdeg} to select the next value.